-3 Amazingly Easy Ways to Score Free Tickets to Advance Movie Screenings
+3 Ways for Movie Buffs to Snag Free Tickets to Advance Movie Screenings

 Ever wonder how people get invited to advance movie screenings?
 If you’re like me, you’ve assumed such events are reserved for VIPs and members of the media.